Rise of the Tomb Raider: Release

 The game was supported by downloadable content, and its first post-launch update was released on December 4, a month after the game's initial release.
 It introduced an endurance mode, with elements of a survival game as Lara hunts and crafts items while facing hidden dangers and environmental hazards.
 The first story add-on, Baba Yaga: The Temple of the Witch, was released on January 26, 2016 for Xbox One.
-Cold Darkness Awakened, the third DLC, introduced a horde mode in which Lara fights waves of infected enemies.
+Cold Darkness Awakened, the third DLC, which was released on March 29, 2016, introduced a horde mode in which Lara fights waves of infected enemies.
 A Rise of the Tomb Raider: 20 Year Celebration edition was released for PlayStation 4 on October 11, 2016.
-The edition (developed by Nixxes Software and Crystal Dynamics) adds several new features, including a classic outfit inspired by Tomb Raider III; cooperative gameplay for endurance mode; Blood Ties, a combat-free mode in which Lara explores the Croft Manor; and Lara's Nightmare, in which players fight infected enemies in the manor.
+The edition (developed by Nixxes Software and Crystal Dynamics) adds several new features, including a classic outfit inspired by Tomb Raider III; cooperative gameplay for endurance mode; Blood Ties, a combat-free mode in which Lara explores Croft Manor; and Lara's Nightmare, in which players fight infected enemies in the manor.
 The DLC was free of charge to season-pass holders.
 To promote the 20 Year Celebration edition, the marketing team hung a jeep from the side of a building in Times Square.
 Blood Ties supported PlayStation VR when 20 Year Celebration was released, and Oculus Rift and HTC Vive were supported on December 6, 2017.
 Feral Interactive released the game for macOS and Linux in April 2018.

 Reception

 Critical reception

-Rise of the Tomb Raider received "generally positive reviews" according to review aggregator Metacritic.
+Rise of the Tomb Raider received critical acclaim.
+According to review aggregator website Metacritic, it garnered "generally favorable reviews".

 The game's graphics were praised by critics.
 Kimberly Wallace of Game Informer called them "stunning" and praised Crystal Dynamics for creating detailed environments for players to explore, although she noted several frame rate issues.
 Spencer Campbell of Electronic Gaming Monthly agreed, describing the areas as "gorgeous" and noting that every location in the game looked unique.
 Justin Towell of GamesRadar praised the game's presentation and appreciated its animation, noting that it was a AAA production.
 Steven Hansen of Destructoid called it one of the best-looking games on the market, although he considered some of the lighting unrealistic.